Oregon Gov. Brown, fire officials warn of challenging 2022 wildfire season

 Late spring storms delayed the start of fire season, but much of the state is in drought

-Damage from the Archie Creek fire, one of five mega-fires that spread in Oregon over Labor Day weekend in 2020.
+The Archie Creek fire was one of five mega-fires that spread in Oregon over Labor Day weekend in 2020.
+Altogether, they burned nearly 1 million acres at a cost of $5.9 billion, according to the Oregon Forest Resources Institute.
 (Oregon Department of Transportation/Flickr)

 A rainy late spring is delaying the start of fire season in Oregon, but state officials said Monday they still anticipate a challenging summer and fall.